 Contemplating a Short Sale?
 Talk With a Tampa Bankruptcy Lawyer First

 Attorney Robert M. Geller is a certified specialist in Consumer Bankruptcy Law by the American Board of Certification *.
-Benefiting from Mr. Geller’s more than 20 years of bankruptcy law experience, our law firm educates people of their options, advises them of whether it makes sense to keep or surrender the home, and counsels them through the entire process.
+Benefiting from Mr. Geller’s more than 20 years of bankruptcy law experience, our law firm educates people on their options, advises them on whether it makes sense to keep or surrender the home, and counsels them through the entire process.
 Contact our Tampa bankruptcy law firm for additional information.
 Call us at 813-254-5696 to schedule a free initial consultation.

 Visit our bankruptcy information center to learn more.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.